Evaluation of binary classifiers for asymptotically dependent and independent extremes: Danube river discharges

-Unlike the simulation example in Section \ref{sec: linear}, it is not clear to assess whether our river discharges analysis of our three selected weather stations belongs to the framework of asymptotic independence or not.
-Still, it is reassuring that the ranking of the classifiers in Figure \ref{fig::hrv_river2_res} appears to be insensitive to the values of $R_0$ or $R_\varepsilon$. i.e. whether the data are asymptotically dependent or not.
+First, unlike the simulation example in Section \ref{sec: linear}, we do not want to assume here that we can observe extreme occurrences at station 1 at any level $v$.
+Furthermore, and as already mentioned, it is not clear to assess whether our river discharges analysis using the three selected weather stations belongs to the framework of asymptotic independence or not.
+Still, it is reassuring that the ranking of the classifiers in Figure \ref{fig::hrv_river2_res} appears to be insensitive to the values of $R^{(u)}$ or $R^{(u,v)}$, \textit{i.e.} whether the data are asymptotically dependent or not.
 This hints that, among all the classifiers, the logistic regression with lasso penalty seems to perform better than the four other classification methods.
 This ranking of classifiers is specific to this particular example.
 No general conclusions about lasso techniques for extremes should be drawn.

-Besides this river example, we advocate practitioners to compute risk functions that can both handle the asymptotic dependent and independence cases.
-This also complements the recent tools used to discriminate between the two cases \cite[see, e.g.][]{Ribereau2022}.
-In addition, the linear classifier could provide a simple benchmark with well understood properties with respect to $R_0$, see Proposition \ref{proof: RV and unique mimizer}.
+Besides this river example, we advocate practitioners to compute risk functions that can both handle the asymptotic dependence and asymptotic independence cases.
+This also complements the recent tools used to discriminate between the two cases \cite[see, e.g.,][]{Ribereau2022}.
+In addition, the linear classifier could provide a simple benchmark with well understood properties with respect to $R^{(u)}$, see Proposition \ref{proof: RV and unique mimizer}.